 The IEC Technical Committee and IEEE Technical Committee have decided that the contents of this document will remain unchanged until the stability date indicated on the IEC website under webstore.iec.ch in the data related to the specific document.
-At this date, the document will be
+At this date, the document will be a one were and a set of the set o

 - reconfirmed,

-- · withdrawn,

-- · replaced by a revised edition, or
+- withdrawn, or •

-- amended.
+- revised.